k0sproject/k0smotron/docs/capi-controlplane-bootstrap.md

     spec: {}
 ```

-With this config, k0smotron will create 3 machines based on the MachineTemplate configuration and install the k0s control plane on each.
+By applying this yaml, k0smotron will create 3 machines based on the `MachineTemplate` configuration, installs k0s with the role controller on each machine and bootstraps the k0s control plane.

 For a full reference on `K0sControlPlane` configurability see the [reference docs](resource-reference.md#controlplaneclusterx-k8siov1beta1).